Error-and-Erasure Decoding for Block Codes with Feedback: Erasure Exponent of Error-Free Codes:

 \section{Erasure Exponent of Error-Free Codes:$ \TEXz (R)$}

-For all DMC's which has one or more zero probability transitions, for all rates below capacity, $R< \CX$ and for small enough $\EXa$'s, $\EXo(R,\EXa)=\infty$.
+For all DMCs which have one or more zero probability transitions, for all rates below capacity, $R\leq \CX$ and for small enough $\EXa$'s, $\EXo(R,\EXa)=\infty$.
 For such $(R,\EXa)$ pairs, coding scheme we have described in Section \ref{sec:ach} gives us an error free code.
-The connection between the erasure exponent of error free block-codes, and error exponent of block-codes with erasures is not confined to this particular encoding scheme.
-In order to explain those connections in more detail let us first define the error-free codes more formally. \begin{definition} A sequences $\SC_0$ of block-codes with feedback is an error-free reliable sequence iff
+The connection between the erasure exponent of error free block codes, and error exponent of block codes with erasures is not confined to this particular encoding scheme.
+In order to explain those connections in more detail let us first define the error-free codes more formally. \begin{definition} A sequences $\SC_0$ of block codes with feedback is an error-free reliable sequence iff

 \end{definition} The highest rate achievable for error-free reliable codes is the zero-error capacity with feedback and erasures, $\CX_{x,0}$.